Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: Discussion

 Our analytic solution yields a total baryonic charge of zero across the entire space, as it interpolates between a region of positive, constant baryonic density (fully populated by baryons) and another region of negative baryonic charge (dominated by anti-baryons).
 In actual phenomenological applications, the presence of a baryonic chemical potential compels the system to consist predominantly of baryons, with a negligible quantity of anti-baryons.
 To apply our solutions in such contexts, the boundaries of the region of interest should be positioned asymmetrically with respect to the point where the baryonic charge density vanishes.
 This asymmetry must be implemented under the constraint that the integral of the baryonic density returns an integer value.
 Notice that such number is non-linearly related to the parameter $n$ defining the solution.

 The existence of a special point in parameter space, where the equations can be derived from a first-order system, suggests the presence of a Bogomol'nyi-Prasad-Sommerfield (BPS) bound on the configuration's energy.
 We successfully formulated this bound using the effective action that provides the reduced equations for our Ansatz functions.
-Interestingly, in most systems exhibiting BPS solitons, these solutions emerge at specific points in the coupling space where there is a balance between static repulsive (gauge) forces and attractive (gravitational or Higgs) ones.
-In contrast, the BPS solitons in the present case are those whose size $\ell$ is commensurable in Fermi units $\ell=n/\sqrt{2\kappa}$.
+Interestingly, in most systems exhibiting Bogomol\'{}nyi-Prasad-Sommerfield solitons, these solutions emerge at specific points in the coupling space where there is a balance between static repulsive (gauge) forces and attractive (gravitational or Higgs) ones.
+In contrast, the Bogomol\'{}nyi-Prasad-Sommerfield solitons in the present case are those whose size $\ell$ is commensurable in Fermi units $\ell=n/\sqrt{2\kappa}$.

-Fist order BPS equations are frequently encountered in supersymmetric systems as conditions for preserving some supersymmetry in the classical background.
-In our case, we demonstrated that the $(1+1)$-dimensional system exhibits an emergent ${\cal N}=2$ supersymmetry at finite baryon density.
+Fist order Bogomol\'{}nyi-Prasad-Sommerfield equations are frequently encountered in supersymmetric systems as conditions for preserving some supersymmetry in the classical background.
+In our case, we demonstrated that the $(1+1)$-dimensional system admits a ${\cal N}=2$ supersymmetric extension at finite baryon density.
 In other words, the configurations described by our Ansatz are organized into a supersymmetric multiplet.
-It is worth emphasizing that the presence of the electromagnetic degree of freedom $u$ is needed as, without it, the emergent supersymmetry would not appear.
+It is worth emphasizing that the presence of the electromagnetic degree of freedom $u$ is needed as, without it, the supersymmetric extension would not be possible.
 This is to be contrasted with the results in \cite{NittaSUSY} where the non-linear realization of supersymmetry in the ungauged Skyrme model has been analysed.

-We explored the consequences of this emergent supersymmetric dynamics on purely time-dependent configurations.
+We explored the consequences of the existence of a supersymmetric extension on purely time-dependent configurations.
 Specifically, we examined how the transition into chaos is influenced by the proximity of the parameters to the quantization condition.
 We found that the closer the parameters are to this condition, the less chaotic the corresponding dynamics becomes.
-Thus, this emergent supersymmetry leaves an imprint on the system's time evolution.
+Thus, the existence of a supersymmetric extension leaves an imprint on the system's time evolution.